This blog is dedicated to the nine-time World Series Champions, the Boston Red Sox.

 What remains indisputable is that Pete Rose has been revealed as a man who is entirely lacking in ethics, principles and morals.

-Rose's clear lack of character have forced him to live, and eventually die, in infamy, even though his hits record will endure through history.
+Rose's clear lack of character has forced him to live, and to eventually die, in infamy, even though his hits record will endure, perhaps forever.

 Thursday, November 02, 2017